By using this site, you agree to the Privacy Policy and Terms of Use.

 Adjust for Activity Level

-A highly active puppy — one that goes on long walks, plays vigorously, or attends training classes — will need more calories than a relatively sedentary puppy.
-Conversely, a puppy recovering from illness or surgery may need reduced portions temporarily.
+A very active puppy, who goes on long walks, plays with a lot of energy, or attends training classes, will need more calories than a less active puppy.
+Conversely, a puppy recovering from illness or surgery may temporarily need smaller portions.
 Work with your vet to determine the right calorie intake for your puppy’s specific lifestyle.

 Factor in Treats and Extras

 According to the RSPCA, treats should make up no more than 10% of your puppy’s daily calorie intake.
-If you’re giving your puppy training treats, dental chews, or other extras throughout the day, remember to reduce their main meal portions accordingly.
-Those little training treats add up surprisingly quickly!
+If you’re giving your puppy training treats, dental chews, or other extras throughout the day, reduce the portions of main meals accordingly.
+These small training treats add up surprisingly quickly!

 Best Feeding Practices for Puppies

-Getting the right amount of food is only part of the equation.
+Giving the right amount of food is just one part.
 How you feed your puppy is just as important.
-Follow these best feeding practices to set your puppy up for a lifetime of healthy eating habits.
+Follow these best feeding practices to set lifelong healthy eating habits for your puppy.

 Establish a Consistent Routine

-Dogs thrive on routine, and puppies are no exception.
-Feed your puppy at the same times every day, in the same location.
-This predictability helps with house training (puppies typically need to toilet shortly after eating), reduces anxiety, and helps regulate their digestive system.
+Dogs thrive on routine, and puppies are no different.
+Feed your puppy at the same time and in the same location every day.
+This predictability helps with housetraining, as puppies usually want to go to the toilet shortly after eating.
+It also reduces anxiety and helps regulate the digestive system.

 Use Mealtimes for Training

-Meal times are an excellent training opportunity.
-Ask your puppy to sit and wait calmly before placing their bowl down.
-This reinforces basic obedience and helps prevent food-related behaviour problems such as resource guarding or jumping up at the bowl.
+Mealtimes are an excellent opportunity for training.
+Before placing the bowl, ask your puppy to sit and wait calmly.
+This reinforces basic obedience and helps prevent food-related behavior problems, such as resource guarding or jumping on the bowl.

 Always Provide Fresh Water

 Your puppy should have access to clean, fresh water at all times.
-Puppies need more water per kilogram of body weight than adult dogs — roughly 50-60ml per kg of body weight per day, increasing in hot weather or after exercise.
-Wash and refill their water bowl at least twice daily.
+Puppies need more water per kilogram of body weight than adult dogs, roughly 50-60ml per kg of body weight per day, and this need may increase in hot weather or after exercise.
+Wash and refill their water bowl at least twice a day.

 Keep Bowls Clean

-Bacteria can build up quickly in food and water bowls, particularly in warm weather.
-Wash your puppy’s bowls daily with hot soapy water or run them through the dishwasher.
-Stainless steel or ceramic bowls are easier to keep hygienic than plastic ones, which can develop scratches that harbour bacteria.
+Bacteria can build up quickly in food and water bowls, especially in warm weather.
+Wash your puppy’s bowls daily with hot soapy water or clean them in the dishwasher.
+Stainless steel or ceramic bowls are easier to keep hygienic than plastic bowls, as plastic can have scratches where bacteria can hide.

 Avoid Free-Feeding

-Free-feeding (leaving food out all day) is generally not recommended for puppies.
-It makes it difficult to monitor how much your puppy is eating, can lead to overeating and obesity, may contribute to picky eating habits, and makes house training more challenging.
-Instead, offer measured portions at set times and remove the bowl after 15-20 minutes if your puppy hasn’t finished.
+Free-feeding, i.e. leaving food out all day, is generally not recommended for puppies.
+This makes it difficult to monitor how much your puppy is eating, can increase the risk of overeating and obesity, can lead to the development of picky eating habits, and also makes house training more challenging.

 Feed in a Quiet Location

-Choose a calm, quiet spot for your puppy’s meals, away from high-traffic areas in your home.
+Choose a calm and quiet spot for your puppy’s meals, away from busy areas of the house.
 If you have other dogs, feed them separately to prevent competition, stress, or food aggression.
-Children should be taught not to disturb the puppy while they’re eating.
+Teach children not to disturb the puppy during mealtimes.

 Signs You’re Overfeeding or Underfeeding Your Puppy

-Getting portion sizes right isn’t always straightforward, especially when your puppy seems permanently hungry (as most puppies do!).
-Here are the key signs to watch out for.
+Getting portion sizes right isn’t always easy, especially when your puppy seems perpetually hungry, as most puppies do!
+These are the key signs to watch for.

 Signs of Overfeeding